 Compared to paper checks, eChecks are safer.
 They lock in sales, reduce transaction time, and reduce the likelihood of fraud for consumers.

-Visit Charge.com or call (888) 924-2743 to view internet merchant account products for businesses that want to utilize eCheck services or to accept credit cards from their customers.
+Visit Charge.com to compare prices, or call (888) 924-2743 to view internet merchant account products for businesses that want to utilize eCheck services or to accept credit cards from their customers.